-During the initial consultation, Dr. Somenek uses this time to understand your motivation and expectations for rhinoplasty.
+During the initial consultation, Dr. Somenek uses this time to understand your motivation and expectations for nasal surgery.
 It is an opportunity to develop a mutual level of trust and understanding.
 A detailed physical examination is performed to determine the areas that will require correction in the nose to provide the best results.

 Dr. Somenek will go over a thorough list of expectations and risks that are involved in surgery.
 He will explain the various structures in the nose, including bone and cartilage, and how sculpting these can alter the appearance of the nose.

 Photos will be taken of the patient’s face, and with the help of sophisticated imaging software, computer imaging will be performed.
 This will aid in creating realistic expectations for the patient that are in line with the patient’s needs and desires based on their individual anatomy.